Why Do Horses Chew On Wood

 Best wood Tips and References website.

-Gravitating toward wood on the property.
-Most horses chew on wood when they are confined, through boredom and a lack of mental stimulation.
+It's not a hunger issue; Although being turned out in a field is less stressful for a horse, they can still become bored and suffer from behavioral problems.
 Horses are often bored when there is no suitable activity for them, so if they don't get enough hay or other food items in order to alleviate this feeling then boredom may lead them towards chewing on things like fences and sticks.

 Problems Chewing On Wood Can Cause It Can Cause Undue Wear On Their Incisors They Can Have A Chance Of Swallowing Splinters Or Getting Them Lodged In The Mouth And Stomach.